 Visiting Ilha de Mocambique

-This island, UNESCO site since 1991, has a historical heritage that’s unmatched in the rest of the country and the rest of Africa.
+This island, a UNESCO site since 1991, has a historical heritage that’s unmatched in the rest of the country and the rest of Africa.
 It was the capital of Mozambique for almost 4 centuries under Portuguese colonisation before being moved to Maputo.
-It was also a significant base for the Arab traders since the 8th Century until the arrival of the Portuguese people.
-The island is only 3 km long and very narrow and it is divided into two parts, Stone Town (the old city), or the ancient colonial area, and Makuti Town, where the locals live.
-A concrete bridge connects it with the mainland, and it is said to be populated by 15 000 inhabitants.
-Stone Town occupies the northern half of the island, and here you’ll find the old Portuguese colonic houses, churches, the maritime museum and the Fort of Sao Sebastiao.
+It was also a significant base for the Arab traders from the VIII century until the Portuguese reached the island.
+Ilha de Mocambique, which is located at the entrance to Mossuril Bay, is only 3 km long and very narrow.
+It is connected to the mainland by a long bridge and is said to be populated by about 15000 inhabitants, most of whom live in Makuti, a city that extends to the southern part of the island.
+The city of Stone Town, on the other hand, occupies the northern half of the island and is the colonial part where there are the main attractions including the ancient Portuguese houses, churches, the Maritime Museum and the ancient Fort of San Sebastian.

 Need to Know

 How to get

 The easiest way to reach Mozambique Island is to fly to Nampula and then take a Chapa.
 If your trip starts from Maputo, you can rent a vehicle or always use local transport.
 If you rent a car, it will be easier to visit the beautiful beaches that you will find between Maputo and Pemba.
 You can also contact some tour operators in order to travel with peace of mind.

 Most of the accommodations are located in Stone Town, in the colonial part of the island.
 Most are inexpensive but you will also find something more expensive and comfortable.
 We slept at the Cafè Central hotel.
 Other great accommodations are Feitoria Boutique Hotel, Hotel Omuhipiti, Rickshaws Pousada and Café and Patios dos Quintalinhos.